conceptsandtraining/doil/README.md

 1. adjust your mail password in `setup/conf/doil.conf`
 1. if you run global instances make sure to adjust 'global_instances_path' in `setup/conf/doil.conf` to specify where to place them, default is '/srv/instances'.
 Attention, paths with 'home' are not allowed here.
+1. if you want to enable office support ensure to set enable_office to true in `setup/conf/doil.conf`
 1. execute `sudo ./setup/install.sh` in order to install **doil**
 1. you can remove the downloaded folder afterwards
 1. check `doil help` for available commands and further instructions